dmcomm/dmcomm.github.io/pages/pi-pico.md

 ### Setup

 * Download CircuitPython 7 from the [website](https://circuitpython.org/board/raspberry_pi_pico/).
-Tested with `7.0.0-alpha.6`.
-More recent versions will probably work; note that older versions do not.
+Tested with `7.0.0`.
+More recent versions will probably work.
 * Connect the Pi Pico to the computer while holding the BOOTSEL button.
 The RPI-RP2 drive should appear.
 * Copy the CircuitPython image to the RPI-RP2 drive.
 The CIRCUITPY drive should appear.
 * Get the [dmcomm-python](https://github.com/dmcomm/dmcomm-python) repo.
 If you don't have Git, you can use the "Download ZIP" option.